xor-function/fathomless/async-shell-handler/README.md

 * obfuscate-base64 "(action:hide or clear ), (key: obfuscation or de-ofuscation), (base64-string)"
 The function that contains the obfuscation engine, it works only with clear base64 data.

+* byte-encode ( binary-to-obfuscate, key ) Performs byte-encoding prior to converting to obfuscated base64 provide key de-obfuscation

+* byte-decode ( file-containing-obfu-base64, key ) performs the reverse of byte-encode
+requires the de-obfuscation key.

+* askfor-creds
+creates a dialog box prompting the user for credentials.

 * gen-enccmd "your command string"
 Generates a PowerShell formatted encoded command.
 Insure to quote your command string.